Nathaniel Barton: Political career

-In 1653, Barton was nominated to represent Derbyshire in the Barebones Parliament, an assembly convened by Oliver Cromwell and the Army Council.
+Barton was a Justice of the peace in Derbyshire, and was one of the magistrates who examined the Quaker leader George Fox after his arrest.
+In 1653, Barton was nominated to represent Derbyshire in Barebone's Parliament, an assembly convened by Oliver Cromwell and the Army Council.
 Following this, he was elected as one of the four members for Derbyshire in the First Pvrotectorate Parliament of 1654.

 However, his election faced challenges due to his prior clerical status.
 A defeated rival contested his eligibility, arguing that his holy orders disqualified him from serving as a member of parliament.
 Barton countered by asserting that the abolition of episcopal ordination rendered this objection moot.
 The dispute remained unresolved at the time of the Parliament's dissolution.

 Records indicate that Barton did not serve as a member for Derbyshire in the Second and Third Protectorate Parliaments.
 In the Second Protectorate Parliament of 1656, the members for Derbyshire were Sir Samuel Sleigh and German Pole.
 In the Third Protectorate Parliament of January 1659, the representatives were John Gell and Thomas Sanders.

 In 1654, Barton published a "Representation and Defence" in response to allegations made against him by Sir Samuel Sleigh, addressing claims related to his conduct and qualifications.

+Following the fall of Richard Cromwell, Sanders was reinstated in command of his old regiment and Barton served as his major once more.
+They were replaced with other officers by General Monck and were arrested in late 1659, apparently for armed resistance.
+On 27 December they were ordered to be released by the restored Rump Parliament, and Barton was authorised to disarm Parliament's enemies in Staffordshire.
+Sanders was given command of Col Robert Swallow's regiment with Barton as his major.

+After the Restoration of the Monarchy Barton became curate of Caldwell Chapel in Stapenhill parish, Derbyshire, but was ejected from it in 1662.
+He lost the royal lands he had purchased during the interregnum, and in 1669 was accused of being privy to a conspiracy.
+Barton died between March 1672 and November 1673, leaving a wife, Sarah, two sons and four daughters.